*We may receive a small commission on any products purchased through links on this page at no additional cost to you. Best Oil Additives For Lifter

 - Replace oil plug – After old oil has been drained into the drain pan, replace the plug and tighten it by hand then secure with a wrench.
 Never over tighten the plug.

 - Remove the oil filter – If you intend to remove the filter, place the drain pan below the old filter then carefully remove the filter using a wrench.
-Use a rag to clean the filter mounting surface and make sure you removed the gasket from the old filter.
+Use a rag to clean the filter mounting surface and make sure you remove the gasket from the old filter.

 - Place the new filter – Lightly lubricate the rubber seals of the new filter before screwing it in by hand.
 Ensure the seal is properly seated in the filter.
 Though it may not be necessary to tighten with a wrench, check the filter’s instructions just to be sure.